Complex Networks

 Complex Networks has been named by Business Insider as one of the Most Valuable Startups in New York, and Most Valuable Private Companies in the World.
-Complex Networks CEO Rich Antoniello was named among the Silicon Alley 100.
 In 2012, the company launched Complex TV, an online broadcasting platform.

-In 2016, it became a joint-venture subsidiary of Verizon and Hearst.
-The company changed hands again in the fourth quarter of 2021, becoming a subsidiary of BuzzFeed in a $300 million transaction.
+In 2016, it became a joint-venture of Verizon and Hearst.
+Subsequently in 2021, BuzzFeed, Inc. announced the acquisition of the company.
+In 2024, NTWRK acquired Complex Networks from BuzzFeed for $108 million.

 History

-Complex was established in 2002 by the founder of the Eckō Unltd. brand, Marc Ecko, as a print magazine aimed at providing young men a report of the latest in hip hop, fashion and pop culture without regard to race.
+Complex was established in 2002 by the founder of the Eckō Unltd. brand, Marc Eckō, as a print magazine aimed at providing young men a report of the latest in hip hop, fashion and pop culture without regard to race.
 The name Complex evolved from a slogan developed to promote the Eckō Unltd. website: "Ecko.complex".
 The idea was to create a men's magazine that combined Eckō's streetwear and hip hop attitude along with the style of Japanese men's magazines by providing consumer guides.
 This was achieved by creating a magazine in two sections: one traditional magazine, and the other a shopping guide.

 In 2005, Complex was joined by senior publishing executive turned future CEO, Rich Antoniello and the former senior editor of Vibe magazine, Noah Callahan-Bever, who became editor-in-chief and chief content officer a year later.
 By 2006, Complex had begun to turn a profit which allowed the magazine to consider an expansion of their online presence.
 In April 2007, Complex soft-launched a media network with four websites: NahRight, Nice Kicks, SlamxHype and MoeJackson.